10 Ways to Reduce Workplace Stress

 Excessive workload

 • Heavy workloads that surpass our capacity to complete tasks can lead to burnout.
 Feeling chronically overloaded causes undue stress and reduces opportunities for complete restorative rest.
-Having work that fits our skills and resources can be an effective antidote to burnout when paired with healthy company culture.
+Having work that fits our skills and resources can be an effective antidote to burnout when paired with a healthy company culture.

 Lack of control